fkoehler42/rainfall/level3/walkthrough.md

 ## Exploit

-First of all, we inject as many `%x` conversion as needed to make printf move forward through the stack and reach the address were the string we provide to it is stored
+First of all, we inject as many `%x` conversion as needed to make printf move forward through the stack and reach the address where the string we have provided is stored.

 ```console
 level3@RainFall:~$ perl -e 'print "AAAA %08x %08x %08x %08x\n"' > /tmp/level3